Woodstock Performers: Where Are They Now?

 Sweetwater – Alan Malarowitz died in the ’80s.
 Albert Moore died in 1994.
 August Burns also died, in the ’80s.
 Singer Nancy Nevins was injured severely months after Woodstock, putting an end to the band.
 She was a college English professor for some three decades and also performs her one-woman show, “When Yer Rock ‘n’ Roll, what’s a Little Brain damage?”
 Keyboardist/songwriter Alex del Zoppo continues to record and perform music.
 Percussionist Elpidio Cobian works with film.
 Bassist Fred Herrera, Nevins and Del Zoppo reunited for Woodstock ’94, and Herrera and del Zoppo still play gigs together.

 The Who – Keith Moon died September 7, 1978.
 John Entwistle died June 27, 2002.
 Pete Townshend and Roger Daltrey continue to tour with other musicians as the Who.
 (Daltrey toured sans Townshend in the summer of 2018, performing Tommy.)
-Daltrey released a new album, As Long As I Have You, in 2018; it includes several guitar contributions from Townshend.
+Daltrey released an album, As Long As I Have You, in 2018; it includes several guitar contributions from Townshend.
 The Who released a well-received new album, WHO, in December 2019.
+Since then, both Townshend and Daltrey have said that the Who will most likely not tour again.

 Michael Lang – One of the principal producers of the festival, he died Jan.
 8, 2022.